 - 1. Birth Certificate State File Number: Enter the state file number listed on the birth certificate and the facility name.
 Do not enter the local file number. - 2.
 Name of Father: Enter the father's full name.
 Including first, middle, and last name(s), and suffix, if any. - 3.
-Child's Sex: Circle Male or Female to record the sex of the child. - 4.
 Child's Date of Birth: Date of birth must be the same as listed on the birth certificate.
-The name of the month must be listed as alphabetic.
-Do not use a numeric format for the month of birth. - 5.
-Child's Place of Birth: Enter the City and County in South Carolina where this birth occurred. - 6.
-Current Legal Name of Mother: Enter the name of the mother with her current legal surname at the time of birth. - 7.
-Maiden Name of Mother: Enter the name of the mother prior to her first marriage. - 8.
+Note: Date of birth can be entered in either format; alphabetic or numeric format. - 4.
+Child's Place of Birth: Enter the City and County in South Carolina where this birth occurred. - 5.
+Mother's Name Prior to First Marriage: Enter the name of the mother prior to her first marriage. - 6.
 Name of Child: Enter the child's name as the parents have mutually agreed upon.